John Medeski: Biography

 He has also occasionally performed with Phil Lesh and Friends.

 Medeski was a guest on Marian McPartland's Piano Jazz radio program on September 27, 2005.
 During the show he talked at length about his formal training on the piano, his approach to playing music, and some of the musicians that he admires the most.
 He performed several songs by Thelonious Monk and other composers, as well as the Medeski, Martin & Wood classic "Bubblehouse".
 The show was released on compact disc on April 4, 2006.

 Medeski was also an inaugural member of the Independent Music Awards' judging panel to support independent artists.

 On July 14, 2006, John Medeski & The Itch performed their debut gig at the All Good Music Festival in Masontown, West Virginia.
 The Itch consists of Eric Krasno (guitar) of Soulive and Adam Deitch (drums) with Medeski playing a B3 Organ.
 Also in 2006, Medeski performed with The Million Dollar Bashers for the recording of the soundtrack to the Bob Dylan biopic, I'm Not There.

 In 2008, Medeski was featured on guitarist Will Bernard's Blue Plate Special album.

 In 2012, Medeski was featured on progressive rock band Coheed and Cambria's albums "The Afterman: Ascension" and "The Afterman: Descension," performing piano, clavinet and synthesizer parts.

 In 2016, Medeski formed the supergroup Saudade along with Chino Moreno of Deftones, Team Sleep, Palms, and Crosses; guitarist Dr. Know of Bad Brains; bassist Chuck Doom of Crosses and Team Sleep; and drummer Mackie Jayson of Cro-Mags and Bad Brains.

 In 2018, Medeski formed John Medeski's Mad Skillet with two members of the Dirty Dozen Brass Band.
 They recorded an album in New Orleans and toured subsequently.

+In 2023, Medeski composed and performed the original score for the new television series The Curse, created and written by Nathan Fielder and Benny Safdie, starring Emma Stone, Fielder and Safdie.